-Land Improvements

-10 - 50 years
+Land Improvements 10 - 50 years Equipment 5 - 30 years

 I. Long-Term Obligation

 In the agency-wide financial statements, long-term debt obligations are reported as liabilities in the Statement of Net Position.

 In the fund financial statements, governmental fund types report the face amount of debt issued as other financing sources.